 What Causes a Heart Attack?

-In order to avoid heart attacks, it is important that you maintain a healthy weight, stay active, eat healthy, do not smoke cigarettes, and reduce your stress amounts.
+To prevent heart attacks, it is important that you maintain a healthy weight, keep active, eat healthy, don't smoke, and reduce your stress levels.

 What Treatments Can Austin Cardiac Provide?

-You are able to schedule an appointment by giving us a call at 512-206-2988.
+You can schedule an appointment by calling us at 512-206-2988.